danielstreif/latana-challenge/README.md

 # Latana Coding Challenge

-This project is part of a coding challenge.
-The aim is to build a carousel component according to a design brief.
+The aim of this challenge was to build a carousel component according to a design brief.
+Furthermore, the component should match the overall design of the Latana website.
+I decided to implement the carousel as a React component and used Create React App for the basic setup.

 ## Getting Started with Create React App